On the partial derivatives of Drinfeld modular forms of arbitrary rank: Abstract

 \section{Abstract}

-In this paper, we obtain an analogue of the Serre derivation acting on the product of spaces of Drinfeld modular forms which also generalizes the differential operator introduced by Gekeler in the rank two case.
+In this paper, we obtain an analogue of the Serre derivation acting on the product of spaces of Drinfeld modular forms which generalizes the differential operator introduced by Gekeler in the rank two case.
 We further introduce a finitely generated algebra $\mathcal{M}_r$ containing all the Drinfeld modular forms for the full modular group and show its stability under the partial derivatives.
-Moreover, we obtain the transcendence of the non-zero values of the generators of $\mathcal{M}_r$ and certain Drinfeld modular forms at CM points over the rational function field.